Crosswinds Response to Defamatory Media

 The room that New Horizons Youth Ministries used as a quiet room has been renovated into a beautiful apartment for visiting parents!
 Caribbean Mountain Academy does not believe in the use of solitary confinement or a “quiet room” and therefore does not have one on our campus.

 From the day that Crosswinds started its programming in the Dominican Republic we have held ourselves to the very same stringent standards that our partner organization, Lifeline, is held to by the State of Indiana.
-We also adhere to the standards of COA, a national accreditation held by Lifeline.
 Each and every day we strive to be the very best at serving children and families.
 Our academic program is accredited by Christian Schools International (CSI), a gold standard accreditation program that is based on both a dedication to measuring the mission of the school and the process for continuous school improvement.

 Gay Conversion Therapy